pkg-tool/vibro/docs/src/key-bindings.md

 # Key bindings

-Zed has a very customizable key binding system — you can tweak everything to work exactly how your fingers expect!
+Vector has a very customizable key binding system — you can tweak everything to work exactly how your fingers expect!

 ## Predefined keymaps

-If you're used to a specific editor's defaults you can set a `base_keymap` in your [settings file](./configuring-zed.md).
+If you're used to a specific editor's defaults you can set a `base_keymap` in your [settings file](./configuring-vector.md).
 We currently have:

 - VSCode (default)
 - Atom